-- The recommended buffers provide the highest efficiency of IgG binding and elution for most species.
+- Our buffers provide the highest efficiency of IgG binding and elution for most species.
 Using other buffer formulations may significantly alter the binding capacity and the wash volumes required for efficient purification.
 Therefore, optimization may be necessary when using other buffers. - For optimal recovery, use a sample size such that the expected IgG load on the column is less than 80% of the maximum binding capacity.
-The total IgG content of serum is approximately 10-15mg/mL.
+The total IgG content of serum is approximately 10-15mg/mL (see page 1 for binding capacities).
 The concentration of antibody in tissue culture supernatant varies considerably among hybridoma clones.
-Be aware that antibodies from fetal bovine serum (FBS) culture media supplement will be purified along with the antibody of interest. - The crosslinked 6% beaded agarose support can tolerate commonly used water-miscible solvents when they are added in a stepwise gradual manner.
+Be aware that antibodies from fetal bovine serum (FBS) culture media supplement will be purified along with the antibody of interest. - The Trisacryl GF-2000 Support is a rigid matrix composed of an acrylamide monomer.
+The matrix can withstand up to 2-3 bars of pressure, has excellent resistance to microbial contamination and can tolerate pH extremes (i.e., 1 to 11).
+Trisacryl GF-2000 Support is also compatible with commonly used denaturants, organic solvents and detergents. - The crosslinked 6% beaded agarose support can tolerate commonly used water-miscible solvents when they are added in a stepwise gradual manner.
 The agarose support will compress under pressure causing column flows to slow.
 Never freeze agarose supports, as this will cause irreversible damage to the bead structure. - Serum samples, ascites fluid, plasma or tissue culture supernatant may be used with this product.